microsoft/code-with-engineering-playbook/docs/automated-testing/tech-specific-samples/power-platform-dataverse-tests/README.md

 not allow the test service to retrieve a specific message so three scenarios could happen if the test is done like this:

-1. the test service would retrieve the message in the first call and the case could be considered successful;
+1. The test service would retrieve the message in the first call and the case could be considered successful;
-1. the test service would retrieve several messages before finding the message for for the registry closed in Dataverse.
+1. The test service would retrieve several messages before finding the message for for the registry closed in Dataverse.
 In this case the test will also be considered successful;
-1. the test service would retrieve several messages and the close registry could not be found because the Service Bus already processed the message and sent it to the database.
+1. The test service would retrieve several messages and the close registry could not be found because the Service Bus already processed the message and sent it to the database.
 In this case it would be a false-negative test, as the message was successfully processed.